mmbman/Katagiri/1986-10-19-Shobogenzo-Kokyo-Talk-2.md

 **Questioner:** Shatter.
 That’s a form too, the shattering?

-**Katagiri Roshi:** Uh, yes, but it is completely liberated form.
-Liberated form means... how can I say?
+**Katagiri Roshi:** Uh, yes, but it is completely liberated form. *Liberated form* means... how can I say?
 Mature.
 If you become mature.
 No, that’s not a good example.
 How can I say?

 ...
 Well, just like the body.
 Master of the judo, master of the football player.
 In the beginning, you have to continually train your body.
 Then if you become mature as a football player or judo player.
 Your five *skandhas*, this body, is a frame of a five *skandhas* which seems to be rigid.
 But, if you become mature, it’s not rigid.
 It’s always the frame, the same body, but when you play judo, your body becomes [like] a bow, very soft.

 So, each fragment seems to be same as before.
 But, if you are reflected in the mirror and experience deeply something, then you are liberated.
 Transformed.
 Fragment.

 So you can deal with your five *skandhas* in a different way, beyond your consciousness.
-Is that okay?

 That’s why your life re-arrives.
 That is called *transformation*, we say: spiritual transformation.
 Turn [over] your life; turn [over] a new leaf.
 Something like that.

 Okay?
 Is that clear?